-Solid Waste Alternatives Grants
+Solid Waste Alternatives Grant Forms

 The Solid Waste Alternatives Grant program is designed to assist municipalities and non-profit organizations with their county-wide efforts for initiation and enhancement of resource recovery programs.
-Specific information regarding the grant program follows.

 Funding availability is based exclusively on the Eaton County Solid Waste Ordinance Recycling Surcharge.
 No guarantees are expressed or implied beyond the Ordinance's capability to produce grant funds.
 Please note that resources are limited and not all grant applications may receive funding.